-Hey, what’s up guys?
-This is Lauren Hardy, and I’m here to talk all things virtual real estate investing.
-Today I’m going to talk about why it is so important that you follow up with sellers.
-So I want to really drill it home why following up is very important, and the reason it is, is because sellers will never say yes the first time around.
+This is Lauren Hardy, and I’m here to talk about all things virtual real estate investing.
+I’m going to talk about why it is so important that you follow up with sellers.
+I want to drill it home why following up is important.
+The reason is that sellers will never say yes the first time around.
 Sellers will never offer you a discount on their house, at first.
-I would like to argue that it’s pretty much a 0% chance that a seller is going to offer you a discount on their home or say yes the first time you offer the price to a seller.
-It might happen once in a while, but for the most part, it’s not.
+I would like to argue that it’s pretty much a 0% chance that a seller is going to offer you a discount on their home, or say yes the first time you offer the price to a seller.
+It might happen once in a while but for the most part, it’s not.

-So that was it.
-I let the student know, listen, you have to follow up with that seller.
-A seller will never offer you a discount on their home, at first.
-That student took that advice, and literally a week later, he got his first contract.
+That was it.
+I let the student know, “You have to follow up with that seller.
+A seller will never offer you a discount on their home at first.”
+That student took that advice and a week later, he got his first contract.
 I was blown away.
-He actually went back, he looked at all the seller leads that came in, and all the seller leads that he’d made offers on.
+He went back, looked at all the seller leads that came in and all the seller leads that he’d made offers on.
 He called all of them back, and he followed up with them, and he started negotiating.

-So what do you do?
-How do you keep track of all the sellers, and following up, and whatnot?
-Well, the first thing is, you want to make sure you have a CRM.
-You want to make sure that you have a place that you are recording how much you’ve offered to the seller, what conversation, like, how it went, when you talked to him, what date and whatnot, and a CRM is a perfect tool for that.
+What do you do?
+How do you keep track of all the sellers and follow up, and whatnot?
+The first thing is you want to make sure you have a CRM.
+You want to make sure that you have a place where you are recording how much you’ve offered to the seller, what conversation, how it went when you talked to him, what date and whatnot.
+A CRM is a perfect tool for that.